quintagroup/quintagroup.theme.sunrain/quintagroup/theme/sunrain/README.txt

 * ``Products.LinguaPlone``
    Adds multilingual functionality.
 Adjusted stylings for language selectors.

+* ``quintagroup.sunrain.policy``
+   Adds four actions for subscription: 'Share on Twitter', 'Share on Facebook', 'Send this' and 'Subscribe to RSS'.
+   Their links can be edited via ZMI portal_actions -> subscribe.

+   Icons can be edited via file system at '/src/quintagroup.theme.sunrain/quintagroup/theme/sunrain/static/images' folder:  replace twitter.png, facebook.png, rss.png and email.png icons with the new ones.
+Restart instance.

+    Note, if you only downloaded ``sunrain.zip``, you will not be able to edit links.
+To do this, go to sunrain folder and open index.html with any editor to make the changes.

 * ``quintagroup.portlet.static``
    When activated, SunRain theme will have specially-styled text  portlets: 'Green Item' and 'Grey Item'.
 To add them, select 'Static Stylish Portlet' from 'Add portlet...' dropdown  menu.
 Provide portlet text into Text area, enable 'Omit portlet border' option, and select 'Green Item' or 'Grey Item' style from 'Portlet style' menu.